Extending Olympic winning streak to 54 games, U.S. women's basketball again shows its dominance

-There's always Uno, the popular card game, in the players' lounge, with Bam Adebayo joining in.
+There's always Uno, the popular card game, in the players' lounge, with Bam Adebayo of the men's team joining in.

 "We've gotten into a few arguments,'' USA star Breanna Stewart said.

-Friday at the Saitama Super Arena, the US beat Serbia, 79-59, to advance to the gold medal game on Sunday against either France or Japan.
+Friday at the Saitama Super Arena, the U.S. beat Serbia, 79-59, to advance to the gold medal game on Sunday against Japan.

-It was the USA's 54th consecutive Olympic victory.
+It was Team USA's 54th consecutive Olympic victory.
 A victory on Sunday (Saturday night, Twin Cities time) would mean a seventh straight gold medal.

 There are dynasties, and then there is utter world dominance.